brabster/tw-site-mkdocs/docs/posts/2024-10-20-google-chrome-oct-15-update-break/index.md

 ![Codespaces error 'Connection error unauthorised client refused' appears when connecting to Codespace](./assets/codespaces_broken.webp)

-The Oct 15 2024 update of Google Chrome stable (130.0.6723.58) causes a JavaScript-related setting to suddenly break some sites like GitHub Codespaces and 1Password.
+The Oct 15, 2024 update of Google Chrome stable (130.0.6723.58) suddenly broke some sites, such as GitHub Codespaces and 1Password, due to a JavaScript-related setting.

 --8<-- "ee.md"